skjolber/json-log-domain/examples/spring-rest-example/README.md

-# JAX-RS automatic MDC-logging
+# Spring automatic MDC-logging
-This example show how to automatically populate MDC values from the `Path` expression of a JAX-RS service.
+This example show how to automatically populate MDC values from the `RequestMapping` expression of a Spring REST service.
 In other words, a log definition file `document` containing a key

 ```yaml
 keys